cdapio/tigon/tigon-sql/src/test/scripts/README.md

-RRunning and developing test suites.
+Running and developing test suites.

-To run the test suite, cd to Streaming/test and execute run_test.pl The result will be placed in a file
+To run the test suite, cd to tigon/tigon-sql/src/test/scripts and execute run_tests.py The results will be placed in a files
-	test_results_<yyyy>_<mm>_<dd>.txt
+	tigon/tigon-sql/target/SQL-test-reports/[TEST_NAME]_test_results_<yyyy>_<mm>_<dd>.txt

 The test suite contains a collection of tests; each test can contain a collection of subtests; subtests may contain subsubtests and so on.
 A test is places in a directory the same name, subtests are placed in subdirectories with corresponding names, and so on.

-For example, at the time of this writing the STREAMING/test directory contains two tests, TestJoins and TestTypes, in directories STREAMING/test/TestJoins and STREAMING/test/TestTypes respectively.
-The TestJoins test contains subtests inner_join, ..., right_outer_join in subdirectories STREAMING/test/TestJoins/inner_join through STREAMING/test/TestJoins/right_outer_join respectively.
+For example, at the time of this writing the tigon/tigon-sql/src/test/scripts directory contains two tests, TestJoins and TestTypes, in directories tigon/tigon-sql/src/test/TestJoins and tigon/tigon-sql/src/test/TestTypes respectively.
+The TestJoins test contains subtests inner_join, ..., right_outer_join in subdirectories tigon/tigon-sql/src/test/TestJoins/inner_join through tigon/tigon-sql/src/test/TestJoins/right_outer_join respectively.

-To create a new test, create a subdirectory off of STREAMING/test ith the test's name.
-Put a file run_test.pl in the sibdirectory.
-The script STREAMING/test/run_test.pl will discover all subdirectories and invoke run_test.pl to eecute each test.
+To create a new test, create a subdirectory off of tigon/tigon-sql/src/test in the test's name.
+Put a file run_test.sh in the subdirectory.
+The script tigon/tigon-sql/src/test/run_tests.py will discover all subdirectories and invoke run_test.sh to execute each test.

 You may structure subtests, subsubtests, and so on in the manner of your choosing, and you make execute them in the manner of your choosing.
-However we recommend using a separate run_test.pl script in each subdirectory.
+However we recommend using a separate run_test.sh script in each subdirectory.

 A test or test suite may need to make use of a specific set of schemas.
 Please copy the schema file into
-	STREAMING/cfg/packet_schema_test.txt
+	tigon/tigon-sql/cfg/packet_schema_test.txt
 to build a test, run
-	STREAMING/bin/buildit_test.pl
+	tigon/tigon-sql/bin/buildit_test.pl
 in the test or subtest directory.
 This buildit script will use packet_schema_test.txt as the schema file.